-If you need tooth extractions, Ponte Vedra Family Dentistry can help.
+Looking for tooth extractions near Ponte Vedra FL?
 Often, a root canal is used to save a tooth from extraction.
 However, a tooth extraction is necessary for a number of reasons.
-Perhaps you are experiencing severe tooth decay or tooth infections?
+Perhaps you are experiencing severe tooth decay, wisdom tooth pain, or tooth infections?
 Maybe you sustained a tooth injury?
 Or, perhaps, you need teeth removed for orthodontic treatment.

 Regardless of the reason, many patients feel anxious about this dental care procedure.
 This is why Dr. Perry and his highly trained team are committed to putting you at ease.
 They ensure you feel as little discomfort as possible.